 HTML 5 Game Development

-HTML5 is a great choice for cross-platform mobile game development because games have to run and perform the same across all mobile platforms.
-Game development using HTML5 will reduce development time for multiple platform and will makes the gaming experience consistent across different mobile platforms like Apple iOS, Android and Microsoft Windows.
+HTML5 is a great choice for cross-platform game development where games run and perform the same virtually everywhere.
+Game development using HTML5 reduces development time for multiple platforms and makes the gaming experience consistent across different mobile and desktop platforms like iOS, Android, Windows, and Chromebooks.

 OGPC Sample Game Development Videos